-Cobots: An ultimate guide to Collaborative robots
+Cobots: A beginner’s guide to collaborative robots

 Standard Bots robot visualizer

-What are Collaborative robots?
+What are collaborative robots?

 For many years, large companies and manufacturers had to use traditional robots in their warehouses and factories.

 These expensive and complex robots were specifically created for high-volume and repetitive production tasks.
-Smaller and medium companies had a clear need for low-volume, high-precision tasks performed by smaller robots.

-Components and essential features of a Cobot
+Components and essential features of a cobot

 Arms and joints

-Some Cobots have single-arm designs, with a streamlined structure designed for tasks in confined spaces.
+Some cobots have single-arm designs, with a streamlined structure designed for tasks in confined spaces.

-These are the different types of joints in a Cobot:
+These are the different types of joints in a cobot:

 End-effectors

-The nature of the material being handled—its weight, fragility, and size—dictates the type of end-effector needed.
+The nature of the material being handled — its weight, fragility, and size — dictates the type of end-effector needed.

 Here are some types of end-effectors:

-• Grippers allow Cobots to pick up, carry, and put down objects.
+• Grippers allow cobots to pick up, carry, and put down objects.
 They can be customized for specific materials, shapes, and sensitivity requirements.

-• Tool changers are a new technology enabling Cobots to autonomously change their tools as needed for the specific task they are working on.
+• Tool changers are a new technology enabling cobots to autonomously change their tools as needed for the specific task they are working on.

-• Range extenders can be used to increase the range of a Cobot along the X- or Y-axis.
+• Range extenders can be used to increase the range of a cobot along the X- or Y-axis.

 • Vision systems are becoming increasingly common and are used to scan barcodes or identify things.